Messier 87: Observation history

 In 1781, the French astronomer Charles Messier published a catalogue of 103 objects that had a nebulous appearance as part of a list intended to identify objects that might otherwise be confused with comets.
 In subsequent use, each catalogue entry was prefixed with an "M".
 Thus, M87 was the eighty-seventh object listed in Messier's catalogue.
 During the 1880s, the object was included as NGC 4486 in the New General Catalogue of nebulae and star clusters assembled by the Danish-Irish astronomer John Dreyer, which he based primarily on the observations of the English astronomer John Herschel.

 In 1918, the American astronomer Heber Curtis of Lick Observatory noted M87's lack of a spiral structure and observed a "curious straight ray ... apparently connected with the nucleus by a thin line of matter."
 The ray appeared brightest near the galactic center.
-The following year, a supernova within M87 reached a peak photographic magnitude of 21.5, although this event was not reported until photographic plates were examined by the Russian astronomer Innokentii A. Balanowski in 1922.
+In January 1922, Russian astronomer Innokentii A. Balanowski discovered supernova SN 1919A (type unknown, mag.
+11.5) on a photographic plate of M87 that had been taken on 22 February 1919.

 Identification as a galaxy

 In 1922, the American astronomer Edwin Hubble categorized M87 as one of the brighter globular nebulae, as it lacked any spiral structure, but like spiral nebulae, appeared to belong to the family of non-galactic nebulae.
-In 1926 he produced a new categorization, distinguishing extragalactic from galactic nebulae, the former being independent star systems.
+In 1926, he produced a new categorization, distinguishing extragalactic from galactic nebulae, the former being independent star systems.
 M87 was classified as a type of elliptical extragalactic nebula with no apparent elongation (class E0).

 In 1931, Hubble described M87 as a member of the Virgo Cluster, and gave a provisional estimate of 1.8 e6pc from Earth.
 It was then the only known elliptical nebula for which individual stars could be resolved, although it was pointed out that globular clusters would be indistinguishable from individual stars at such distances.
 In his 1936 The Realm of the Nebulae, Hubble examines the terminology of the day; some astronomers labeled extragalactic nebulae as external galaxies on the basis that they were stellar systems at far distances from our own galaxy, while others preferred the conventional term extragalactic nebulae, as galaxy was at that time a synonym for the Milky Way.
 M87 continued to be labelled as an extragalactic nebula at least until 1954.